cloudify-cosmo/docs.getcloudify.org/content/developer/writing_plugins/creating-your-own-plugin.md

 ### Error Details

-When an operation fails due to an exception being generated (intentionally or unintentionally), the exception details are stored in the task_failed/task_reschduled events.

-In some cases, you might want to explicitly raise a ``NonRecoverableError`` (for example) in response to some other exception that was raised in your operation code.
-That is quite simple to achieve as shown in the previous example.
+In some cases, you might want to explicitly raise a Cloudify error in response to some other exception that was raised in your operation code.
+That is simple to achieve as shown in the previous example.
 However, if you also want to preserve the original exception details in addition to the exception you raised, you can use the `causes` keyword argument when raising a `RecoverableError` or `NonRecoverableError`.
 This is demonstrated in the following example (which is based on the previous example).